SystemsApproach/security/crypto.rst

 .. this appears to be out of date, see https://en.wikipedia.org/wiki/HMAC#Design_principles

-One way to implement the approach just described is to apply a cryptographic hash (such as SHA-3) to the concatenation of the plaintext message and the secret value, as illustrated in :numref:`Figure %s
-<fig-macAndHmac>`.
-The resulting digest is called a *hashed message
-authentication code* (HMAC).
-The HMAC, but not the secret value, is appended to the plaintext.
-Only a receiver who knows the secret value can compute the correct HMAC to compare with the received HMAC.
-If it weren’t for the one-way property of the hash, an adversary might be able to find the input that generated the HMAC and compare it to the plaintext message to determine the secret value.

 Up to this point, we have been assuming that the message wasn’t confidential, so the original message could be transmitted as plaintext.